TheRenegadeCoder/sample-programs-website/sources/programs/fizz-buzz/rust/how-to-implement-the-solution.md

-Let’s start by looking at the complete Fizz Buzz algorithm in Rust:
+Letâ€™s start by looking at the complete Fizz Buzz algorithm in Rust:

 ```rust
 fn main() {